Toward Efficient Influence Function: Dropout as a Compression Tool: Method

 \subsection{Error Analysis}

-While the compressed version in Eq.~\ref{Eq.
-Dropout IF} offers a more efficient method for computing influence functions compared to Eq.~\ref{Eq Gaussian compression IF}, it may introduce more errors.\ Intuitively, this is because the random gaussian matrix in Eq.~\ref{Eq Gaussian compression IF} compresses gradient information, whereas the dropout based method simply discards most gradient information.\ To address this concern, we theoretically analyze the upper bound of error incurred by Eq.~\ref{Eq.
-Dropout IF} and compare it with Eq.~\ref{Eq Gaussian compression IF}.
+While the dropout-based compression method in \eqref{Eq.
+Dropout IF} offers a more efficient alternative for computing influence functions than the standard Gaussian approach \eqref{Eq Gaussian compression IF}, it is important to understand the trade-offs in accuracy.\ Intuitively, Gaussian projects compresses gradient information into a lower-dimensional subspace, whereas dropout retains only a random subset of gradient entries, potentially discarding significant information.
+To address this, we theoretically analyze the upper bound of the error incurred by our method.
+For both methods, the compression error is defined as the difference $\mathcal{I}(z_{tr}^{k}) - \Tilde{\mathcal{I}}_{\text{Gaussian or Dropout}}(z_{tr}^{k})$.\ The spectral norm of this error is expressed as: